thehaseebshah/garden/content/Public Rulebook/Current Rules.md

     7. Only Homemade meals for breakfast lunch and dinner allowed unless someone else buys without you telling them to buy, or when homemade food is not attainable
     8. Exceptions for Health Rules:
         1. Things presented to eat at Al Burhan
     9. Nothing is an unforeseen circumstance except forgetfulness.
+Forgetfulness only means being reminded after you have already eaten, and no more food will be allowed after being reminded.
     10. If we are in a 3 KM radius of our Martial Arts Club 1 hour before the called time by the instructor, we need to get into a 100m radius at least once before the called time, on Mon to Fri.
 The called time is the time the instructor has asked to appear at the club.
 Your club is club you have paid for the month.
     11. Breaking these rules for a day causes 10 P2s
 3. _**Pomodoro Rules:**_
     1. 5 Pomodoros of 1 hour with optional 10 min ending rest are to be completed daily before the following times:
         1. 3 Mandatory Pomos:
-            1. 0800
+            1. 1100
-            2. 0900
+            2. 1200
-            3. 1100
+            3. 1300
         2. 2 Optional Pomos:
             1. 1500
             2. 1700